 - Best slim travel pillow for stomach sleepers: Elite Rest Ultra Slim Sleeper Pillow

 - Best pillow for stomach sleepers with neck pain: Hermell Face-Down Wedge Pillow

 - Best cooling pillow for stomach sleepers: Bluewave Bedding Super-Slim, Gel-Infused Memory Foam Pillow

-> - Best eco-friendly pillow for stomach sleepers: Saatva Pillow
+- Best eco-friendly pillow for stomach sleepers: Saatva Latex Pillow

-> - Best body pillow for stomach sleepers: Coop Home Goods Body Pillow
+- Best pillow for stomach and side sleepers: Coop Home Goods Body Pillow

-> Different sleeping positions may have varying effects on a person’s health.
+Different sleeping positions may have varying effects on a person’s health.
 However,

 Regardless of a person’s preferred sleep position,

 People who experience neck pain may benefit from using specialist pillows.
 However, pillows are not a replacement for medical treatment — if a person experiences persistent neck pain despite changing pillows, they should speak with a doctor.

 When choosing a pillow for stomach sleepers, people may wish to consider the following: